 Today’s gorgeous recipe comes once again from the lovely Nicole Maree of Nicolemaree.com

-Thank you so much to the beautiful Nicole Maree for sharing this one with us Be sure to check out her website and her ebooks!
+Thank you so much to the beautiful Nicole Maree for sharing this one with us 🙂 Be sure to check out her website!
 You will especially love her Food Junkies ebook which is an essential when learning how to do this Healthy Lifestyle thing for the long term!
-Enjoy and please send feedback to email@example.com
+Enjoy and please send feedback to [email protected]

 Growing up, Easter was always celebrated with some Hot Cross Buns.
 We would visit the closest bakery and purchase these freshly cooked small cinnamon spiced yeast buns only to return home to serve with lashings of jam.
 Although I have always had a soft spot for Hot Cross Buns, I was always left feeling bloated, sore and sorry for myself after each bite.
 The gluten, dairy and wheat was hard to digest and I felt lethargic once the plate was clean.
 For years I felt like the only option was to remove the Easter tradition and miss out…. until now.